Computing Results of Inverse Solution

 + Every Epochs' RIS

-This option, usually associated with ERP experiments, will gracefully compute the average .ris of each condition .
+TThis option, usually associated with ERP experiments, will gracefully compute the average .ris of each condition.

-It will work correctly only if all the files have exactly the same lengths, across all conditions and all subjects.
+To work successfully, all files should have exactly the same duration, across all conditions and all subjects.

 Z-Score Factors